 logo

-Fidelity: Low costs and a prestigious name
+Fidelity: Low cost and a prestigious name

 Fidelity is a well-established financial services brand, having been in business for more than 50 years.
 It currently provides over 1.6 million UK customers with investment and savings products including ISAs, Junior ISAs, SIPPs, Junior SIPPs, general investment accounts, and personalised financial advice.